healeycodes/privacy-focused-analytics/README.md

 ### Possible improvements

 Hopefully none?
-This was a self-contained experiment to learn (and teach) something.
+This was a self-contained experiment to learn more about something 😊

-- Anonymously track sessions perhaps like [GoatCounter does](https://github.com/zgoat/goatcounter/blob/master/docs/sessions.markdown)
-- Granular tracking (i.e. click events)

 <br>